 Daily Cleanroom Cleaning:

-• At the end of every shift, wipe down all work areas.
+Wipe down all work areas at the end of every shift.
 This should occur more frequently in cleanrooms with higher standards.

 Weekly Cleanroom Cleaning: